millaizha/adelheid/case/3d-printed/README.md

 TODO:

 - stack &amp; extrude `.stl` files for 3D printing from layer files (plate + highprofile, backplate + edge walls)
-- add mounting holes to the plate for mounting the pcb
+- add mounting posts to the case (&amp; holes in the plate) for mounting the a tray mount
 - split `.stl` files for smaller printers